 The hamlet also includes a variety of tiny museums containing artifacts from ancient Egyptian communities.
 Although some adults may not find the Pharaonic village interesting, especially if they’ve seen the other Cairo sites I mentioned before, it’s still one of the best places to visit in Cairo for kids because there are always performers dramatizing the ancients’ lives via plays.

 Mosque of Mohamed Ali

 The Cairo Citadel is home to this mosque.
 This beautiful mosque is likely to be one of the first sites you notice when you arrive in Cairo.
 The Mosque of Muhammad Ali is the most conspicuous mosque in the city due to its size and placement at the highest point of the citadel.
+It is popular because of it’s tourist attractions.
 It was created by Istanbul-based architect Yusuf Bushnak.
 Because it was patterned after Istanbul’s famed Blue Mosque, it bears a distinct Turkish resemblance.